Bankrupt state announces Rs 10,050-cr poll sops

-While the state govt has announced a whopping 57 projects in the first month of election year, Ajit Pawar (who also heads the finance dept) has clearly said that they will be impossible to implement, as there is no money in the state’s coffers
+While the state govt has announced a whopping 57 projects in the first month of election year, DY CM Ajit Pawar has clearly said there is no money in the state’s coffers

 In its zeal to score a point over its political rivals, the Congress-NCP government has announced 57 projects and schemes since Jan 2, which, for implementation, would claim funds to the tune of Rs 10,050 crore from the state exchequer.

 The irony lies in the fact that the state government, with its finances particularly straitened, cannot afford to put its money where its mouth is.
 And while the state’s precarious financial condition was no secret, the alarming confirmation has come directly from the horse’s mouth this time – the Deputy Chief Minister Ajit Pawar, who also heads the state finance and planning department.

 The state is now bent under a debt burden of Rs 2.90 lakh crore.
 The food and civil supplies department, which is responsible for implementing the ambitious Food Security Programme, has made a demand for substantial funds with which to purchase food grains from the open market.

 The finance department has not accepted this demand yet.
 Moreover, the Mahavitaran, which is the state’s power utility, has clearly told the government that unless Rs 707 crore is deposited in advance, the decision to extend a monthly 20 per cent cut in power rates cannot be implemented for the benefit of consumers.

 The rising alarm was palpable in Ajit Pawar’s voice on Wednesday, when he spoke out at the state cabinet meeting, saying that not a single project or scheme was going to be implemented, as no funds were available with the finance department.
 ‘Stop, stop,’ he said, interrupting a debate that was underway at the cabinet meeting in Sahyadri state guest house.